Guide to Work, Study, Travel and Living Abroad

 After Gaudí

-Upon Gaudí’s death in 1926, the construction was taken over by Domènec Sugrañes, one of his close associates.
-Sugrañes worked on the site until 1938, when further associates of the master, including Francesc de Paula Quintana i Vidal, Isidre Puig i Boada and Lluís Bonet i Garí, directed the construction until 1983.
+Upon Gaudí's death in 1926, Domènec Sugrañes, one of his close associates, took over the construction.
+Sugrañes worked on the site until 1938, when further master associates, including Francesc de Paula Quintana I Vidal, Isidre Puig I Boada, and Lluís Bonet I Garí, directed the construction until 1983.
 Subsequently, Francesc de Paula Cardoner i Blanch assumed the post of director, and most recently, Jordi Bonet i Armengol, who has occupied the post since 1984.

-Unfortunately, the church’s construction has not always been completely seamless.
-July 1936 marked the time of a military uprising and specifically the outbreak of the Spanish Civil War.
-It was that very year that revolutionaries set fire to the crypt, and the Temporary Schools as well as the workshop were also destroyed.
-Nevertheless, the management is proud to say that the original plans of Gaudí continue to be followed to this day.
+Unfortunately, the church's construction has not always been entirely seamless.
+July 1936 marked the time of a military uprising, specifically the Spanish Civil War outbreak.
+It was that very year that revolutionaries set fire to the crypt, and the Temporary Schools, as well as the workshop, were also destroyed.
+Nevertheless, the management is proud to say that the original plans of Gaudí continue to follow to this day.

 Visiting Barcelona and the Sagrada Familia